 I for one love chocolate and can’t possibly stay away from it.
 I do try tough to have good days when I don’t touch any naughtiness, but then it’s boring without, isn’t it?
 And when you know you can bake this beauty so easily, why not give it a try?

-If you’ve liked my HOMEMADE SWISS CAKE ROLLS or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
+If you’ve liked my CHOCOLATE CAKE ROLL or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.

 - 5 eggs